 Eyelash Extension Line Statistics, Trends & Analysis2019-11-12

 If you are going to school to become an eyelash artist with a dream of opening your own shop or salon one day, then knowing what the industry can support will let you know if you have a chance at success.
 There are never any guarantees in the business world, but between 2019-2024, the industry is expected to reach $1.5 billion in annual product sales.
 In fact, you should have own your eyelash line.

 There are numerous reasons why consumers are turning to professionals for help with their eyelash extensions.
 A local salon can customize looks for every customer, stock a variety of product types, and guarantee a specific outcome after an appointment.
 It is not unusual for women to feel like getting their eyelashes done is similar to going to their favorite spot to get their hair done.

-Important Eyelash Extension Industry Statistics
+Important Eyelash Line Industry Statistics

 #1.
 75% of eyelash artists in the United States earn up to $50,000 per year for the work that they do in this thriving industry.
 (ABC News)